 I never really made the decision to become an author, it just happened.
 One book led to another, more ideas for new and different books, a growing drive to get better and really figure out what I was doing.

 I appreciate everyone who has read my books.
 I have sacrificed time with my family to be able to write and learn how to write better.
-I haven’t taken a full day off from authoring since Jan 1, 2019, but I can’t say I regret it.
+I didn’t take a full day off from authoring those first two years, but I can’t say I regret it.
 I truly enjoy writing, and I’m so glad to see others enjoying my work as well.

 I’m glad you’ve taken the time to learn a bit about me, and I hope you find something you can enjoy the way I do writing.
 This ended up so much longer than it was meant to be, but what can I say?
 I’m an author!